likidu/openssl-1.0.2u-symbian/README.md

+# OpenSSL 1.0.2u modified for Qt on Symbian^3

 Copy modified sources/headers from [`openssl-symbian`](https://github.com/shinovon/openssl-symbian) into the official tree, but do NOT overwrite generated config headers or build files:

 Example robocopy (PowerShell/cmd), adjust <openssl-symbian> and <openssl>: